MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 To set financial dimensions for a project funding source, follow these steps.

 1. Go to **Project management and accounting** \> **Projects** \> **Project contracts**.
-1. Select the record that you want to update, select the **Project contract** tab, then select **Show default accounting**.
+1. Select the record that you want to update, select the **Project contract** tab, and then select **Show default accounting**.
-1. Expand **Related information**, select the **Funding sources** tab, then set the financial dimension defaults.
+1. Expand **Related information**, select the **Funding sources** tab, and then set the financial dimension defaults.
 Notice that the financial dimension defaults are taken from the customer account.

 ### Set financial dimensions for a project contract line

 1. Go to **Project management and accounting** \> **Projects** \> **Project contracts**.
-1. Select the record that you want to update, select the **Project contract** tab, then select **Show default accounting**.
+1. Select the record that you want to update, select the **Project contract** tab, and then select **Show default accounting**.
-1. Expand **Related information**, select the **Contract lines** tab, then set the financial dimension defaults.
+1. Expand **Related information**, select the **Contract lines** tab, and then set the financial dimension defaults.
 The financial dimension defaults are applicable and can be used only with Fixed price (milestone) contract lines.

 These defaults are used on related project on-account transactions and invoice lines.